What Is A Warranty Deed And How Does It Benefit Home Buyers?

 For that reason, a general warranty deed will always offer the buyer the highest level of protection.

-Summary: A General Warranty Deed Offers Important Benefits
+The Bottom Line: A General Warranty Deed Offers Important Benefits

 Warranty deeds are documents that transfer the legal rights of a property from one owner to another.
 When you buy a new home, the general warranty deed certifies that the property doesn’t have any outstanding liens or judgments against it.